 Engineering Offshore Wind Energy Systems

 While wind energy technology has advanced significantly, and onshore wind energy is approaching a state of maturity, offshore wind energy presents an extremely complex technical challenge.
-New scientific knowledge and technology advancement are much needed for offshore wind energy systems, to increase rotor efficiency, improve turbine reliability, and reduce system costs (U.S. Department of Energy, 2008).
+New scientific knowledge and technology advancement are much needed for offshore wind energy systems, to increase rotor efficiency, improve turbine reliability, and reduce system costs.
 The transformative research proposed here will significantly impact offshore wind energy technology, and will result in more efficient, reliable, and cost effective wind energy systems.
 Four specific research topics are presented, ranging from the wind resource itself, to the turbine, the support structure, and the overall wind farm configuration.
 This range of topics reflects our systems level view of wind energy.
 Moreover, this research will have cross- disciplinary interaction and collaboration both within this thrust, and between the other thrusts.

 Ecological Assessment and Environmental Monitoring